 Thankfully Honor 8X has got a 3.5mm jack, yes the thing we miss a lot in some of the premium smartphones.
 On a whole, the design of the smartphone looks expensive and eye candy but one might compromise with the uncomfortable size, slippery and fingerprints magnet glass back.back to menu ↑

 Honor 8X adorns 2340 x 1080 pixels on a 6.5 inch LCD panel.
-Though the display is much larger, the display cops effectively with the size and gives a nice sharp color output with bright and vivid images.
+Though the display is large enough, it gives very nice and sharp color output with bright and vivid images.

 Following the latest trend, the phone has got a notch but to get bezel-less displays there is no tested solution besides opting for a notch, and you get accustomed to it in a few hours.

 We noticed faulty blue hue on the device but it only looks oversaturated in default vivid settings.
 Also, the phone display is not optimum in bright sunlight, you will struggle to see the screen even with full brightness.
-Besides that this display is awesome, in shady and indoor conditions, media consumption is amazing.back to menu ↑
+However, apart from this, the display is awesome in shady and indoor conditions and the media consumption is amazing.back to menu ↑

 Honor 8X is furnished with EMUI with an Android 8.1 software.
 Although Honor’s skin used to be heavily influenced by the iPhone style and never was on par with it, things are changed now.
 This EMUI is now one of the best in the market if you compare it with Chinese manufacturers.

-There is also a party mode similar to the one we found in Honor 7A (review) that enables the users to synchronize music with other honor phones to create a loud and stereotype listening.
+There is also a party mode similar to the one we found in Honor 7A (review) that enables the users to synchronize music with other honor phones to create loud and stereotype listening.

 For Gaming, Honor 8X has the famous GPU Turbo technology of Huawei which makes the phone increase its performance by 60% and reduce battery consumption by 30%.
 However, it’s not comparable to Honor’s flagships due to its low processing chipset.
 If you want a true phone for gaming purpose, go ahead with Honor Play(review) which falls under the same price bracket but it has an aluminum body.back to menu ↑